HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2019-03-07-Google-Authenticator-In-PowerShell.md

 and after getting code which looked OK but generated the wrong output, I worked from [this C# code](https://stackoverflow.com/questions/6421950/is-there-a-tutorial-on-how-to-implement-google-authenticator-in-net-apps)

-The algorithm itself is not enormously complex, but I did trip over a lot of minor problems:
+The algorithm itself is not very complex, but I did trip over a lot of minor problems:

  - Intel CPUs / dotnet on Windows is little-endian byte order, the algorithm needs big-endian byte order
  - Base32 encoding is involved and that means turning 8-bit-bytes into 5-bit-chunks, and I didn't want to write a whole lot of bit manipulation.
   - BigInteger class helped, but it stores bytes little-endian inside and has occasional padding for handling two's complement negative numbers.
   - After trying some combinations of BitConverter, and starting to port a page of C# code just for byte work, I switched to use regex and "binary" strings instead.
  - `[BitConverter]::GetBytes($time)` was trying to hit the overload for `[char]` until I added a `[int64]` type, and it was sometimes working.
- - I can't type the alphabet correctly and put "VXWYZ", so some codes would sometimes cause the wrong output.
+ - I can't type the alphabet correctly and put "VXWYZ", so some codes which included X or W would cause the wrong output.
  - dotNet has a mess of methods for URI Encoding, [8 different ones](https://stackoverflow.com/a/21771206) for different framework versions, which are variously broken, incompatible with RFCs, or non-standard.
   - (I'm not sure I picked a good one)

 NB.
-Google Authenticator app, and the TOTP protocol support more than I have coded - other window sizes, other hash algorithms.
+Google Authenticator app, and the TOTP protocol support more features than I have coded - other window sizes, other hash algorithms.